openstack/kolla-ansible/doc/source/user/quickstart.rst

 * Enable additional services

-  By default Kolla-Ansible provides a bare compute kit, however it does provide support for a vast selection of additional services.
+  By default Kolla Ansible provides a bare compute kit, however it does provide support for a vast selection of additional services.
 To enable them, set ``enable_*`` to "yes".
 For example, to enable Block Storage service: